Message from the Alumni Association

 If you plan to participate in the Commencement ceremony, you must complete the Cap and Gown section of the Application for Graduation.
-Caps and gowns may be picked up April 27 – May 15, 2015, at the Barton College Bookstore.
+Caps and gowns may be picked up April 25 – May 10, 2022, at the Office of the Registrar.

 You must complete the requirements for graduation with a Barton College GPA of at least 2.00.
 The GPA of courses taken in the major and/or minor must also be at least 2.00.